cynthicrush/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  personalDice function returns a function this is the closure.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The name will always be the same and the value of the newRoll can change.

 c.
 What is the lexical scope of `newRoll`?

+  newRoll is only available inside of the function.

 ### Task 3 - Stretch Goals